Native Voices Endowment: A Lewis & Clark Bicentennial Legacy Endangered Language Fund

 Grants are awarded for one to three years.
 Multiple year projects will be required to submit complete and timely annual reports before subsequent years' funds can be released.

 Native Voices grants must be matched by the recipient on a 1:1 basis.
-The match can be in cash or in-kind goods or services.
+The match can be in cash (contributed, donated, or from a fund-raiser) or in-kind goods or services.

-There is no application form.
+There is no application form, but the downloadable cover page form must be filled out and included as the first page of the application.
 Applications must be submitted electronically as a single PDF file.
-The information requested below should be emailed to: firstname.lastname@example.org
+The information requested below should be emailed to: email@example.com

-If you have any questions, please write to the same email address.
+If you have any questions, please email us at the same email address.

 - An official resolution of the governing body (tribal council, executive committee, etc.) for the tribe whose language is the subject of the project.
 Tribal councils are busy.
 Be sure to plan ahead for this part of your submission.